I take my vitamin B and vitamin C daily, but vitamin D?

 Rhonda P. Patrick And Bruce N. Ames.
 Vitamin D and the omega-3 fatty acids control serotonin synthesis and action, part 2: relevance for ADHD, bipolar, schizophrenia, and impulsive behavior.
 FASEB Journal, February 2015 DOI: 10.1096/fj.14-268342

-DeNoon, Daniel J. (2009) The truth about vitamin D how much D do you need Retrieved February 27, 2014, from http://www.webmd.com/osteoporosis/features/the-truth-about-vitamin-d-how-much-vitamin-d-do-you-need
+DeNoon, Daniel J. (2009) The truth about vitamin D: how much D do you need Retrieved February 27, 2014, from http://www.webmd.com/osteoporosis/features/the-truth-about-vitamin-d-how-much-vitamin-d-do-you-need

 Klein, Sarah.
 (2014).
-7 signs You May Have A Vitamin D Deficiency.
+Seven Signs You May Have A Vitamin D Deficiency.
 Retrieved February 27, from http://www.huffingtonpost.com/2014/04/29/vitamin-d-deficiency-signs-symptoms_n_5200408.html

 Very interesting!
 My Vitamin D levels are chronically low, even though I take supplements.
 I never knew Vitamin D and ADD were connected.
 I’ll be sharing this info with both my MD and my psychiatrist.
 Thanks!